 State Grid Releases Chinese Enterprises' First Report on Contribution to Global Security Initiative

-BELÉM, Brazil, Nov.
-11, 2025 /PRNewswire/ -- On Nov.
-10, 2025, the Report on State Grid's Contribution to Global Security Initiative was released during the "Beautiful Bays, Better Lives" Ocean Ecological Civilization Storytelling Session held at the China Pavilion of the 30th UN Climate Change Conference.
+BELEM, Brazil, Nov.
+11, 2025 /PRNewswire/ -- The Report on State Grid's Contribution to Global Security Initiative was released during the "Beautiful Bays, Better Lives" Ocean Ecological Civilization Storytelling Session held at the China Pavilion of the 30th UN Climate Change Conference.
 This marks the first contribution report by a Chinese enterprise on the implementation of the Global Security Initiative.
 It is also the third time State Grid has released a corporate contribution report on a United Nations platform, following the publication of the first Green and Low-Carbon Development Report by a central SOE at COP27, and the first Report on Contribution to Global Development Initiative by a central SOE during the 78th session of the UN General Assembly.

-On April 21, 2022, Chinese President Xi Jinping proposed the Global Security Initiative at the opening ceremony of the Boao Forum for Asia Annual Conference, calling on countries to adapt to the profoundly changing international landscape in the spirit of solidarity, and address the complex and intertwined security challenges with a win-win mindset.
-The GSI aims to eliminate the root causes of international conflicts, improve global security governance, encourage joint international efforts to bring more stability and certainty to a volatile and changing era, and promote durable peace and development in the world.
-The GSI is yet another important public good China has shared with the world after the Belt and Road Initiative and the Global Development Initiative.
-The GSI embodies China's vision of building a community with a shared future for mankind in the realm of security, offering Chinese solutions to addressing challenges in global security governance.

 Against the backdrop of global climate change, it has become a global consensus to accelerate the energy transition and effectively address the triple challenge of energy security, sustainability, and economic efficiency.
 State Grid fully implements the new energy security strategy of "Four Reforms and One Cooperation", accelerating the development of a new energy system and the building of a New-Type Power System.
 The Company is advancing carbon peaking in a proactive and well-coordinated manner, fostering green production and lifestyles, and ensuring reliable electricity supply to support both economic development and people's livelihoods.
 Through these efforts, State Grid has provided a Chinese model and solutions that other countries can draw upon in strengthening energy security and advancing the green and low-carbon transition.